curl/everything-curl/usingcurl/proxies/captive.md

 These are not proxies but they are blocking the way between you and the server you want to access.

-A "captive portal" is one of these systems that are popular to use in hotels, airports and for other sorts of network access to a larger audience.
-The portal "captures" all network traffic and redirects you to a login webpage until you have either clicked OK and verified that you have read their conditions or perhaps even made sure that you have paid plenty of money for the right to use the network.
+A captive portal is one of these systems that are popular to use in hotels, airports and for other sorts of network access to a larger audience.
+The portal captures all network traffic and redirects you to a login webpage until you have either clicked OK and verified that you have read their conditions or perhaps even made sure that you have paid plenty of money for the right to use the network.

-curl's traffic is of course also captured by such portals and often the best way is to use a browser to accept the conditions and "get rid of" the portal since from then on they often allow all other traffic originating from that same machine (MAC address) for a period of time.
+curl's traffic is of course also captured by such portals and often the best way is to use a browser to accept the conditions and get rid of the portal since from then on they often allow all other traffic originating from that same machine (MAC address) for a period of time.